 - Ensure that every member of staff knows who the members of the DST are and the procedures for passing on concerns from the point of induction. - Staff members can find information on staff notice boards in the Child Protection section including the DST membership with photographs and contact information as well as the procedure staff need to follow.
-These notices are distributed annually and as and when personnel change, and are also provided at induction, - Staff Members are to log all concerns on 'MyConcern' either through a computer or the IOS or android App.
+These notices are distributed annually and as and when personnel change, and are also provided at induction, - Staff members are to log all concerns on 'MyConcern' either through a computer or the IOS or android App.
 Where this is not available logging concern forms are still able to be processed.
-All concerns should be passed to a member of the DST - Wherever possible referrals will be made by a Designated Person to Cambridgeshire Children's Social Care Centre (or the Children Services in the local authority where the child is resident) using their preferred form of referral.
+All concerns should be passed to a member of the DST, - Wherever possible referrals will be made by a DDSL or DSL, to Cambridgeshire Children's Social Care Centre (or the Children Services in the local authority where the child is resident) using their preferred form of referral.
 If it is considered that a child or young person is at risk of serious harm the Centre must be contacted immediately on 0345 045 5203 (8am-6pm Mon-Fri) or if an out of hours emergency on 01733 234724.
 All cases must be referred within 24 hours of a disclosure or a suspicion of abuse. - Ensure that every member of staff is clear upon the course of action they must take if in exceptional circumstances there is no member of the DST available in either the Senior or Prep School.
-The appropriate course of action is as follows: - Contact the Headmaster and in his absence any available member of Quad. - Any staff member who is concerned that a child is at risk may make a direct referral to Children's Social Care Centre without parental consent.
-However in normal circumstances referrals will be made by one of the DPs and that the consent of a parent/guardian will be sought. - Ensure every member of staff knows: - The location of documents and policies, and any recent changes in guidance, such as the recent changes to KCSIE 2022 and WTTSC in 2018, - That they have a responsibility to provide a safe environment in which children can learn. - o The names of members of the DST and their role, - How to identify the signs of abuse and neglect; that abuse can be multi-faceted, taking place online, face to face or both alongside each other; and that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DST, - That children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful
+The appropriate course of action is as follows: - Contact the Headmaster and in his absence any available member of Quad, - Any staff member who is concerned that a child is at risk may make a direct referral to Children's Social Care Centre without parental consent.
+However in normal circumstances referrals will be made by one of the DDSLs and that the consent of a parent/guardian will be sought. - Ensure every member of staff knows: - The location of documents and policies, and any recent changes in guidance, such as the recent changes to KCSIE 2023 and WTTSC in 2018, - That they have a responsibility to provide a safe environment in which children can learn, - The names of members of the DST and their role, - How to identify the signs of abuse and neglect; understanding that children can be at risk of harm inside and outside of the school, inside and outside of home, and online; and that they have an individual responsibility to be alert to the signs and indicators of abuse and exploitation; and for referring child protection concerns to the DST, - That children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful,